Exploring Wide Range Flow Metering with Differential Pressure Technology and Modified Venturi Tube Design

 Introduction to Wide Range Flow Metering and Differential Pressure Technology

-Today, more than ever, the requirement for accurate and reliable flow measurement is on the top of every process design list.
+Today, more than ever, the requirement for accurate and reliable flow measurement is at the top of every process design list.
 One of the difficult issues that designers face is the increasingly wide minimum-to-maximum flow rates that they are required to plan for.
-A major reason that wide range measurement is of greater concern is the significant increase in both the cost and value of many measured commodities.
+A major reason that wide-range measurement is of greater concern is the significant increase in both the cost and value of many measured commodities.

 On the industrial side, chemical refining, oil and gas production, and plant process control systems are noting the same “stretching” of the range as facility engineers are required to increase and decrease production rates according to demand.
 The challenge is to have a process that is scalable so that when demand is high, opportunities are not lost; and when demand drops, costs can be controlled.